robwelan/be-a-react-dev-ws-01/content/blog/lint-in-the-machine/index.md

 I find that code is easier to read when using the above settings.
 And slightly harder to write buggy code.

-What does all this have to do with lint in the wash?
+What does all this have to do with lint in the machine?
 Meh.
 I was feeling playful.

 (written mostly by ChatGPT)